waicool20/WAI2K/README.md

 > ./gradlew

-A compiled Jar file which you can execute directly will be generated in the build/libs directory
+A compiled Jar file will be generated in the build/libs directory

 # Screenshots